Ghitta Caiserman-Roth: Career

 Caiserman-Roth returned to Montreal in 1947 and opened the Montreal Artists School with her first husband, Alfred Pinsky.
 They opened the school with artists Barbara Eckhart and Harold Goodwin.
 Many of the students were war veterans and Caiserman-Roth served as the principal.
 However, the school only ran until 1952 and was then sold.
 During a 1948 trip to Mexico, she encountered the socialist mural movement, after which she started to incorporate mural forms along with socialist themes into her work.
 Caiserman-Roth studied political murals as they explored Mexico bringing fresh ideas back to the McGill Ghetto where they lived until 1956.

 Caiserman-Roth recalls that her first major sale was to A.Y.
 Jackson; her first major public gallery sale was of her painting entitled Backyard, which she sold to the Vancouver Art Gallery in 1949.
 She continued successfully as a practicing artist, receiving numerous awards and memberships, and having her work featured in solo and group exhibitions.
 She has been represented in over 100 collections, both public and private.

 Although the Montreal Artists School was closed, Caiserman-Roth remained devoted to education.
 She held teaching and lecturing positions at Sir George Williams College and Concordia University, as it was called later.
 She also taught at the Saidye Bronfman Centre, Queen's University and Mount Allison University, the Nova Scotia College of Art, Mount St. Vincent University, Arts Sutton, Ontario College of Art, Vermont Studio, John Abbott College, Ottawa School of Art, and others.
 She also served as a critic for the Canadian Broadcasting Corporation, offered critiques to individual artists and education groups, and gave numerous lectures in Canada and the United States.
-She has been recognized as an significant mentor for artists in Quebec and across Canada.
+She has been recognized as a significant mentor for artists in Quebec and across Canada.